 However, this type of living doesn’t just benefit the children, it also benefits the grandparents.
 Many senior citizens don’t get to see their grandchildren the way they would like to, and in this way, they are living right there with them and able to see them every day.

 Living in a multigenerational home comes with financial benefits as well.
-For example, terminally ill patients are able to use their viaticals settlements from American Life Fund to truly take care of their end of life expenses or even to help fund a child’s college education.
+For example, terminally ill patients are able to use their viatical settlements from American Life Fund to truly take care of their end of life expenses or even to help fund a child’s college education.
 There are many financial benefits to living in a joint household.
 Viatical settlements can be a great comfort to someone who is suffering from terminal cancer, as they know they can take care of their end-of-life expenses, and not leave all the debt on their loved ones after they are gone.

 Most families already share expenses when they all live in the same household, as it makes it easier on everyone concerned if they do.
 It even makes it easier to share the RX discount coupons that are available to save money on those high price prescriptions that many senior citizens have to purchase, and makes it easier on the family healthcare budget as well.
 With the RX discount coupons, it’s possible to save over 80% when you go to pay for your family’s prescriptions.
 If you’re worried about the cost of healthcare and prescriptions for your family try them today.